 “Just because of one silly misunderstanding?
 After how much silly things you went through to save the shop?”

 It was one of those rare times when Qiao Qiao could display her amused smile.
 Or more out of bitterness.
 “The others saved it, not me.
 And maybe you find everything to be funny or silly, but it isn’t to me.”
 She paused, sending him another smile.
 Just a regular one this time, not reeking of amusement or sarcasm.
 “Perhaps I’m just not cut out for all of these after all.”

 Tang Feng was about to say something but Qiao Qiao turned to leave, shutting the door behind her.
 She scanned the shop and spotted Cyndi coming in and talking to Wallace.
 It seemed like nothing had happened between them–at least no obvious sign of a rip in the relationship.
 They were laughing about something.
-Chen Yi was doing inventory check.
-She almost regretted in handing in the resignation letter.
+Chen Yi was doing an inventory check.
+She almost regretted handing in the resignation letter.
 But she knew it must be done.
 Taking a step forward, she let out a sigh.
-And then continued her way outside.
+And then continued her way out.

 “Qiao!”
 Chen Yi called after her upon realizing that she was leaving, not resuming her morning duties like always.

 Qiao Qiao turned around to face him then, extending her hand to stop him.
 “You’ll get fired if you step out now.
 We’ll talk later.”

 Chen Yi’s face displayed traces of shock.
 “You just got fired?”

 “I didn’t say ‘too’.”